Employees Injured in Work-Related Accidents Should Be Aware of Techniques Used by Defense Medical Examiners

 A good rule of thumb is to schedule an examination by your doctor on the same day that you are examined by the defense medical examiner.
 Your own doctor can testify to the true nature of your injury accident and can provide information based on what he or she has seen after years of examining you.
 Even though you may have to pay for a visit to your own doctor, the visit will enhance your credibility in court.
 Your doctor can combat the false testimony of a defense medical examiner who has been paid by the insurance company.

 Do you want to learn more about your rights as an injured worker?
 Then get a copy of our free book entitled Iowa Workers’ Compensation: An Insider’s Guide to Work Injuries.
 The book, which you can review in the comfort of your home, was written by an Iowa attorney who wants to make sure that injured Iowans are not lured into trusting a defense medical examiner who isn't looking out for your best interest.
-For immediate assistance, call (888) 435-9886 and ask for Corey.
+For immediate assistance, contact us online or call (888) 435-9886 and ask for Corey.